jbagatta/distributed-lock/README.md

     namespace: string;       // Prefix for all keys in the backend
-    lockTimeoutMs: number;   // How long locks are held before auto-expiry objectExpiryMs?: number; // Optional: How long objects persist after last access }
+    lockTimeoutMs: number;   // How long locks are held before auto-expiry objectExpiryMs?: number; // Optional: How long objects persist after last access replication?: number;    // Optional: replication for the nats or redis cluster }
 ```